Need to File US Taxes Late? What US Expats Need to Know

 Some expats may be better off claiming the Foreign Earned Income Exclusion by filing form 2555, which simply allows them to exclude the first around $100,000 of their income (the threshold rises a little each year due to inflation) from US taxation, providing they can meet IRS criteria to prove that they live abroad.

-As well as filing a US tax return, expats are required to report any foreign financial accounts they have signatory authority or control if the combined balances of all their qualifying foreign accounts exceeds $10,000 at any time during a year.
+As well as filing a US tax return, expats are required to report any foreign financial accounts they have signatory authority or control over if the combined balances of all their qualifying foreign accounts exceeds $10,000 at any time during a year.
 This filing requirement is known as a Foreign Bank Account Report, or FBAR.

 A final thought